fana-io/fana-react-sdk/README.md

 ## Client
 The Client is responsible for:
-- Initializing connection with Sovereign
+- Initializing connection with Bearer
 - Fetching and storing evaluation data
 - Returning boolean when a flag needs to be evaluated (evaluateFlag())

 ## Config
 Config is responsible for:
-- Storing configuration details (SDK key, Sovereign address, user context object)
+- Storing configuration details (SDK key, Bearer address, user context object)
 - Instantiating the Client object
 - Invoking the initial connection on the Client